mlcommons/mobile_app_open/flutter/documentation/env-setup-ios.md

 [comment]: # (TODO move this somewhere?)

-After building application, if you would like to set new application icon use following actions:
+After building the application, if you would like to set a new application icon, use the following actions:

 * Go to `pubspec.yaml` file in root folder
 * Find `flutter_icons` configuration and change value of option `image_path` to the path of desirable application icon